barryclark/jekyll-now/_posts/2019-01-17-Playing-Around-System-Drawing-PowerShell.md

 # Checking Collisions and Overlaps

-Now, you'll notice one interesting thing a little _missing_ in the above example, and that's the sort of "collision checking" or intersection checking that I'm doing **lots** of in PSWordCloud.
+Now, you'll notice one interesting thing &mdash; a little bit _missing_ in the above example.
+That's the sort of "collision checking" or intersection checking that I'm doing **lots** of in PSWordCloud.
 To do that, we have a fairly simple process we can follow, with one small caveat.
-When we're drawing out first item, we need to _ignore_ the collision checking, because the libraries do some funny things when trying to check collisions against an empty `Region`.
+When we're drawing our first item, we need to _ignore_ the collision checking, because the libraries do some funny things when trying to check collisions against an empty `Region`.

 With that mentioned, we can check for collisions based on the `Region` object using the